bokulich-lab/moshpit-docs/docs/chapters/03_workflows/02_bin_mags.md

 ---

-## Step 4 — Evaluate MAG quality with BUSCO
+## Step 4 — Evaluate MAG quality with [`evaluate-busco`](#q2-action-mag--evaluate-busco)

 BUSCO assesses completeness and contamination of each MAG by checking for the presence of lineage-specific single-copy marker genes.
-First download the relevant BUSCO database:
+First download the relevant BUSCO database with [`fetch-busco-db`](#q2-action-mag-fetch-busco-db):

 ```{code} bash
 mosh mag fetch-busco-db \